Jewellers of Exception

 A New Home

-Boodles House is opened on the desirable corner of Lord Street and North John Street in Liverpool.
+In 1921 Henry and Herbert – Harold had been killed in the Great War - open Boodles House on the desirable corner of Lord Street and North John Street in Liverpool.
 This is still Head Office today.

 King George V visits the North West